blold/help-center/docs/Exchange/open-migrate-account.md

 If approved, congratulations, you are one step closer to trading on the Nauticus exchange!

-And if you did not get verified for some reason, do not worry — we’re here to help!
+And if you did not get verified for some reason, do not worry — we are here to help in the next section!

+## 1.4 Issues with KYC?

-Just navigate to the **Cases** section of your Account and copy the error code you find there.
+If you have experienced issues with your KYC verification, please navigate to the **Cases** section of your Account and copy the error code you find there.

 Then please email us at [support@nauticus.exchange](mailto:support@nauticus.exchange)  with the error code and any associated error messages, so that we can  help troubleshoot your KYC case and get you verified as soon as  possible.